 Now, you could go ahead and throw out that old wine fridge, but if you’re looking for a less wasteful alternative you could always recycle it.
-By removing everything from inside (we won’t judge!), you can either donate to Goodwill or simply toss your existing refrigerator in an eco-friendly manner.
-Note: If your fridge was previously used as a wine cooler (it’s not actually designed to be one) please see our FAQ below for tips on how to remove all of that red wine smell!
+By removing everything from the inside, you can either donate to Goodwill or simply toss your existing refrigerator in an eco-friendly manner.

 Step 2 – Get Rid of the Electrical Parts

 If you have an old wine refrigerator that’s still usable as a wine cooler, you can take out all of its electrical parts.
 The controls should be easy to remove, though they might be hard to get to depending on your model.

 Remember: it’s better to be safe than sorry when it comes to electricity!
 If any wires are connected, disconnect them first.

 Next, unplug and detach any other parts such as shelving, doors or handles.
 Some appliances come with their own unique tools that can be used for things like screw removal; otherwise, you may need a set of pliers or a wrench.

 Step 3 – Fix What Needs to be Fixed